 - Briefing Room

-Under a Public-Private Partnership (P3) for highway projects, a private partner may participate in some combination of design, construction, financing, operations and maintenance, including collection of toll revenues.
-With a form of highway P3 called a "concession" or a Design-Build-Finance-Operate-Maintain (DBFOM) contract, a concessionaire invests its own funds (known as "equity") and borrows additional funds to pay for construction of a highway project.
-The concessionaire maintains and operates the project for a specified period and expects to be repaid for its investment in the project over the period of the concession.
+Under a Public-Private Partnership (P3) for construction of highway projects, a private partner participates in a long-term contract with a public agency involving some combination of design, construction, financing, operations, and maintenance, including collection of toll revenues.
+A long-term contract involving financing is a form of highway P3 called a "concession."
+A concessionaire invests its own funds (known as "equity") and borrows additional funds to pay for construction of a highway project.
+The concessionaire then maintains and operates the project for a specified period and expects to be repaid for its investment in the project over the period of the concession.

 "Project financing" is a specific type of financing used in P3s, through which an expected future revenue stream generated from users of a project or committed by a public agency is the primary means for repaying the upfront investment needed to fund it.
 Project financing is also known as "non-recourse" financing because the project's lenders have no recourse or only limited recourse on the shareholders of the concessionaire in case the project runs into difficulties and the concessionaire is unable to repay them.

 Private firms often use project financing for large, high-risk projects because it can help to insulate them from financial risks associated with the project.
-However, the transaction costs related to implementing project finance structures are high, making the use of this type of financing inappropriate for smaller scale projects.
 The capital generated from private finance must be paid back with commitments of a long-term revenue stream to repay lenders and private investors, who typically demand a higher rate of return than investors in tax-exempt municipal bonds.

 Figure 1 depicts a common financing structure for P3 concession projects.
 Although a single company may bid on and develop a project, generally several companies form a consortium to develop the project.
 In order to make a clear separation between the members of the consortium and the project itself, a Special Purpose Vehicle (SPV) or project company known as the concessionaire is generally created after the public agency has awarded the project to the consortium.
 The members of the consortium then become the shareholders of the SPV and their liability is limited to the amount of shared capital they have invested in the new company.